-Our camping season for 2019 has already begun with a short break to Woodhall Spa Camping and Caravanning Club site to test out Coleman’s new for 2019 tents, the Coleman Pinto 5 Man Plus XL and the Kobuk Valley 2.
+Our camping season for 2019 began with a short break to Woodhall Spa Camping and Caravanning Club site to test out Coleman’s new for 2019 tents, the Coleman Pinto 5 Man Plus XL and the Kobuk Valley 2.
 Will is 17 now so it’s time for him to have his own space when camping.
 We visited the site again in in August 2019 so this post has now been updated.

 FINDING THE SITE